erikkurcz/notes/day1/afternoon/offline_first/notes.md

 * Inspired by CouchDB but for running in browsers
 * Stores data using WebSQL and IndexedDB
 * When online, syncs to CouchDB on main server
-* When offline, simply stores
+* When offline, simply stores locally

 ## Apache Cordova
 * Hybrid mobile dev framework for cross-platform apps (android, iOS, windows, etc)